Introduction

 High energy consumption

-Vertical farming is energy-intensive, as it requires a large number of lights, climate control, and pumps to keep the systems running.
+Vertical farming is energy-intensive, requiring many lights, climate control, and pumps to keep the systems running.

 Space constraints

-Vertical farms take up a lot of space and are not suitable for all locations.
+Vertical farms take up a lot of space and are only suitable for also locations.
 This may limit the number of vertical farms that can be created.

 Conclusion